Herdomain/Network-Administration/README.md

 ## What Happened

-Attackers exploited unpatched network vulnerabilities — likely through SQL injection — to gain unauthorized access to Sony's infrastructure.
+Attackers exploited unpatched network vulnerabilities, likely through SQL injection, to gain unauthorized access to Sony's infrastructure.
 Once inside, they moved through the network undetected, exfiltrating names, addresses, email addresses, passwords, and payment card data before Sony identified the intrusion.

 The breach wasn't just a technical failure.
 Delayed detection, slow public disclosure, and an absence of encryption on sensitive data turned a serious incident into a reputational and regulatory crisis.